Armageddon – Les Effets Speciaux: Queue and pre-show

 Guests entered studio 7-A or studio 7-B, where the attraction took place.
 In the queue, guests walked through a switchback section with actor posters.
 The Armadillo vehicle could be spotted in the area.
 At the end of the queue, guests waited outside for the doors to open.
-Guests then walked into the building, where a Cast Member explained the part they are about to play in the shooting.
-A pre-show presentation included a short history of special effects with several clips from various blockbuster films, such as Return of the Jedi, Star Wars: Episode I – The Phantom Menace, Independence Day, Dinosaur, Pearl Harbor, The Abyss, Honey, I Blew Up the Kid, Inspector Gadget and Georges Méliès' films.
+Guests then walked into the building, where a Cast Member explained the part they were about to play in the shooting.
+In the attraction's early days, selected guests were sent to a small stage with a green screen effect, performing stunts for skiing, surfing, fighting Godzilla, doing ballet and folk dancing.
+Originally, there was going to be a green screen effect stunt for explosions in New York City, but due to the September 11 attacks, it was replaced by a surfing performance.
+A pre-show presentation included a short history of special effects with several clips from various blockbuster films, such as Return of the Jedi, Star Wars: Episode I – The Phantom Menace, Independence Day, Dinosaur, Pearl Harbor, The Abyss, Dark City, Aliens, Honey, I Blew Up the Kid, Who Framed Roger Rabbit, Mighty Joe Young, Inspector Gadget and Georges Méliès' films.
 After this, Michael Clarke Duncan ("Bear" in the movie) would give guests a speech.
-They learned they will enter the recreation of the modified Mir from the film.
-Two main characters will join them: the central computer of the Station and Colonel Andropov.
-The films and spiel of both studios were identical, although they have different art work on display.
+They learned they would enter the recreation of the modified Mir from the film.
+Two main characters would join them: the central computer of the Station and Colonel Andropov.
+Guests would warm up and practice screaming in fear, ducking from explosions and panicking.
+An alarm then sounded and a voice-over told the guests to be sent to the set.
+The films and spiel of both studios were identical, although they had different art work on display.

 Main show

 After the pre-show, guests walked through a hallway that led to a round chamber, where the main show took place.
 It resembled the set of the Station's main deck.
 As the show started with the director's call of "Action", several scenes ensued.
 Windows opening either on Space or on Earth let guests witness the arrival of a meteorite rain.
 As it hit the station, several dysfunctions occurred, including lights flickering, gas bursting into the cabin, the ceiling threatening to collapse and incandescent rocks crossing the room.
 At one point, the build-up of pressure in the pipes caused a part of the wall to be pulled out, letting air escape until a tight door closed.
-Finally, as guests could see the main meteor arriving on them, a powerful explosion occurs and lights go out.
-A voice calling "Cut!" closes the show.
-On the way out, guests can spot some props.
+Finally, as guests could see the main meteor arriving on them, a powerful explosion occurred and the lights went out.
+A voice calling "Cut!" closed the show.
+On the way out, guests could spot some props from the film.
+Finally, guests exited on the opposite side of the building across from Moteurs...
+Action!: Stunt Show Spectacular, passing by a giant fan.

 The whole attraction lasted about 22 minutes with a capacity of about 170 people.